csc7/RUST_EXAMPLES/README.md

 ## Added Section - Own Project

-This is a repository where I include basic examples in Rust; currently including the typical/known fizz-buzz and fibonacci (with recursion and memoization).
+This is a repository where I include basic examples in Rust; currently including the typical/known fizz-buzz and fibonacci (with recursion and memoization) exercises.

 ### Credits for fizz_buzz.rs: